chrippa/livestreamer/README.rst

 --------

 Livestreamer is built upon a plugin system which allows support for new services to be easily added.
-Currently most of the big streaming services are supported, such as:
+Currently, most of the big streaming services are supported, such as:

 - `Dailymotion <http://dailymotion.com/live>`_